Migrant caravan organizers: Justice Dept. is trying to 'criminalize' the group

 “With regards to the people that the Department of Justice has said are crossing illegally, that’s clearly an attempt to criminalize the refugee caravan,” said Alex Mensing, project coordinator of Pueblo Sin Fronteras, an aid group that helped organize the caravan.

-The group of about 140 migrants continued waiting Tuesday at a border crossing between Tijuana, Mexico, and California to plead their cases for asylum after a grueling journey to the border.
-Only 14 of the asylum seekers have been allowed inside since they arrived at the San Ysidrio port of entry on Sunday, the aid group has said.
-The group has camped out in front of the port of entry, sleeping on concrete and in small tents.
+The group of about 120 migrants continued waiting Tuesday at a border crossing between Tijuana, Mexico, and California to plead their cases for asylum after a grueling journey to the border.
+By Tuesday evening, 28 of the asylum seekers had been allowed inside the San Ysidro port of entry, a Customs and Border Protection spokesperson said.
+The caravan of migrants has camped out in front of the port of entry, sleeping on concrete and in small tents.

 Mensing reiterated that “in no way, shape or form has this caravan encouraged anyone to cross illegally.”